-Blogging is also useful to get more inbound links to your website which help with SEO.
+Blogging is also useful to get more inbound links to your website which helps with SEO.

-According to HubSpot Companies that blog have 97% more inbound links.
+According to HubSpot, companies that blog have 97% more inbound backlinks.

 If you don’t blog, you should.
 If you do blog, keep it up!

 24. Your website is hard to navigate – Where am I?